 Creole-Spiced Rice and Kale is a delicious rice side dish seasoned with Creole seasoning and cooked with chopped kale.
 This tasty rice dish is meatless, low-glycemic, gluten-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.

 I’ve been slightly infatuated with kale for a few years now, so when I see a recipe that uses kale in a way that’s new to me, I’m always excited to try it.
 I found this recipe for Spicy Rice and Kale in an old Bon Appetit magazine from February 1999 (and back in those days before kale entered my life I probably wouldn’t have given it a second look.)
 Finding old food trends that I have just caught up with is one reason the bookshelves in my office have piles of old cooking magazines arranged by month!

 This find from the past turned out to be one of those side dishes that I could have happily eaten a big bowl of for my entire meal, and it’s so nutritious and easy to make that I think it’s a perfect Meatless Monday dish.
 I did use chicken stock when I tried the recipe, but you could easily make this vegan by using vegetable broth instead with no loss of flavor.

 Heat the chicken or vegetable stock in a heavy pan with a tight fitting lid, stirring in the Creole seasoning when it starts to simmer.
 Add the chopped kale and let it soften.

 When the kale has wilted, stir in the converted rice and bring back to a simmer.
 This next photo is a visual aid reminding you that this is cooked covered for 20 minutes on low, then it sits covered for 10 minutes more.